Unit 3 - Practice Quiz

 11 The V-number (or normalized frequency) determines:

-C. The speed of light in the fiber
+C. The number of modes the fiber can support

 12 What is the formula for the V-number?